The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Discussion

-Separating out the disk emission is less of an issue for the {interferometric} data set despite the simple disk model employed, using a symmetric, optically thick disk component plus the {asymmetric} Henyey-Greenstein scattering phase function.
-The signals of the disk and the planet in Fourier space are well separated and thus we can disentangle the asymmetric contributions from the forward scattering peak of the disk, and PDS 70 c, offset by $\sim$20 degrees, due to the majority of our likelihood being from the closure phases (the squared visibilities are nearly flat at a signal level of $\sim$0.90, Figure \ref{fig:f480M_cps}).
-Furthermore, our joint modelling of the planet and disk parameters allows us to measure the correlations between the parameters of both planets and the disk, which are shown by the correlation matrix in the top right of Figure \ref{fig:f480M_corner}.
-Notably for the contrast of PDS 70 c, there is a moderate correlation with g, the scattering parameter (more forward scattering leads to less emission), a strong correlation with the separation of PDS 70 b (larger separation leads to less emission), a moderate anti-correlation with $\alpha$, the disk inner-edge truncation parameter and a moderate anti-correlation with its own separation from the star (plus unresolved inner disk emission).
+{Separating out the disk emission is less of an issue for the {interferometric} data set despite the simple disk {models employed, using a symmetric, optically thick disk component plus the {asymmetric} Gaussian, power law and Henyey-Greenstein azimuthal brightness profiles.} The signals of the disk and the planet in Fourier space are well separated and thus we can disentangle the asymmetric contributions from the forward scattering peak of the disk, and PDS 70 c, offset by $\sim$20 degrees.
+Furthermore, our joint modelling of the planet and disk parameters allows us to measure the correlations between the parameters of both planets and the disk, which are shown by the {correlation matrices in Figure \ref{fig:f480M_correlations}}. {Notably for the contrast of PDS 70 c, there are moderate correlations with the model parameters that control the azimuthal brightness profile of the disk, $\sigma_{\theta}$, g and $N$ (more forward scattering leads to less emission), a strong correlation with the separation of PDS 70 b (larger separation leads to less emission), a moderate anti-correlation with $\alpha$, the disk inner-edge truncation parameter, and a moderate anti-correlation with its own separation from the star (plus unresolved inner disk emission). }}